zpix1/yt-anti-translate/README.md

 ## How to use

+If using Chrome/Edge or other Chromium browses install it from [Chrome Web Store](https://chrome.google.com/webstore/detail/yt-anti-translate/ndpmhjnlfkgfalaieeneneenijondgag).
-Just install it from the [Firefox Extensions Store](https://addons.mozilla.org/firefox/addon/youtube-anti-translate-mv3/).
+If using a Firefox browser install it from [Firefox Extensions Store](https://addons.mozilla.org/firefox/addon/youtube-anti-translate-mv3/).

-There's also a [Firefox Manifest v2 version](https://addons.mozilla.org/firefox/addon/youtube-anti-translate/) (maintained by [artisticfox8](https://github.com/artisticfox8/)).
-Unfortunately, it was last updated on Aug 2, 2024 and is missing features because of that, hence why I published my MV3 version.
+There's also a [Firefox Manifest v2 version](https://addons.mozilla.org/firefox/addon/youtube-anti-translate/) (maintained by [artisticfox8](https://github.com/artisticfox8/)) compatible with Firefox versions order than `v109.0`.
+However it is currenlty out of date, as it was last updated on Aug 2, 2024 and is missing features because of that.

+### Development Setup

+1. Clone this repository
+2. Navigate to cloned folder and run the following command in terminal window `npm ci`
+3. Open with IDE editor of choice
+4. You can verify functionality by running Playwright Test (make sure you install extensions for your IDE is needed)
+   - Please create or update tests if adding new capabilities

+#### Testing in Browser

+- Chrome

+  1. Open Chrome and navigate to `chrome://extensions/`
+  2. Enable "Developer mode"
+  3. Click "Load unpacked" and select the `app` directory from this repository

+- Firefox

+  1. Create a `.zip` of `app` directory (Note that `manifest.json` must be at the root of the atchive)
+  2. Open Firefox and navigate to `about:addons`
+  3. Click gear icon, click on "Install Add-on from File", select the zip file you created on step 1

 ## Contributing